lindleyw/autonav/readme.txt

     http://www.example.com/images/thumbnail3.jpg

-or to a local file (assumed to be under the uploads directory of your wp-content):
+or to a local file, with a path relative to your WP uploads directory:

     optional_directory/picture3.jpg